 TGba Editor: Change the paragraph below of this subclause as follows (#CID 32):

+The frame format of the WUR Discovery frame is as defined in Figure 9-963a (WUR frame format).(#32)

 The Frame Control field is set as defined in 9.10.2.1.1 (Frame Control field).The Address field is set to the Transmit ID.

 The TD Control is set to bits 8 to 19 of the compressed BSSID.
 The Address field is set to the Transmit ID.